PTV Group: History

+Since 2001, the company has been providing software products and services in the fields of transport, mobility, and logistics.
 In October 2007, the joint-stock company was awarded the negative Big Brother Award in the “Technology” category “for its system for the individual calculation of car insurance” with the pay-as-you-drive system because it “records the route and driving behavior and sent to the insurance company".
 The following year, PTV accepted the award.